 Where To Stay In Prague

-When you’re planning a trip to Prague, it’s important to decide on a place to stay to complete your itinerary!
-There are so many wonderful places to stay in this great city, it can become challenging to make a decision.
+There are so many wonderful places to stay in Prague that it can become challenging to make a decision.

 One of our favourite neighbourhoods in Prague is Old Town.
 It’s filled with enticing things to see and incredible medieval history to learn about!
 At its center, you’ll find the historic Old Town Square, which draws over six million tourists every year.

 This is the perfect place to stay if you’re a history-lover and like to be close to all the action.
 You may encounter crowds during peak season, however, during the quiet season, it’s a magical place!

 New Town is a great neighbourhood and is far less tourist-focused.
 It’s filled with bars, restaurants, nightclubs, and shops!
 The prices in New Town tend to be a lot easier on the pockets, making it a great place to stay if you’re on a budget or backpacking around the Czech Republic.

 Now that you know some of the best areas to stay in Prague, it’s time to look at which hotels or hostels best suit your needs!
 There are so many things to do in Prague, you’re going to want to stay somewhere awesome!